ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 lifetime and report upload rate, this can result in high storage costs.
 To alleviate this burden, DAP allows Aggregators to drop this state as needed, so long as reports are dropped properly as described in
-{{early-input-share-validation}}.
+{{input-share-validation}}.
 Aggregators SHOULD take steps to mitigate the risk of dropping reports (e.g., by evicting the oldest data first).

 Furthermore, the aggregators must store data related to a task as long as the